padpad2004/blog/README.txt

 PL_BLOG_PROJECT/
 │
-├── PL_BLOG/                # Final blog post in PDF format
+├── PL_BLOG.pdf                # Final blog post in PDF format
 ├── CSV_FILES/              # Raw CSV files
-├── NOTEBOOK/               # Python notebook for scraping, cleaning and analysis - also includes PDF format ├── OUTPUTS/                # Saved plots and visual outputs ├── README.md               # Project overview and setup instructions (this doc) ├── Requirments.txt         # Python dependencies for easy replication ├── AI_DECLARATION/         # Declaring the use of AI └── BLOG_URL.txt/           # How to find the blog online, in HackerMD
+├── NOTEBOOK/               # Python notebook for scraping, cleaning and analysis - also includes PDF format ├── OUTPUTS/                # Saved plots and visual outputs ├── README.txt              # Project overview and setup instructions (this doc) ├── Requirments.txt         # Python dependencies for easy replication ├── AI_DECLARATION.pdf      # Declaring the use of AI └── BLOG_URL.txt            # How to find the blog online, in HackerMD

 ## How to Run: